e-picas/bash-library/doc/Colorized-contents.md

 ### Terminal text options

-In the same spririt, recent terminals also allows a set of texts options which are:
+In the same spirit, recent terminals also allows a set of texts options which are:

     normal bold small underline blink reverse hidden